srsly-melvin/srsly-melvin/README.md

 pls read the links on the left to know me further bcuz i rlly dont know html code

+**DEFECTS: BAD 'TOP - my laptop sometimes shuts down randomly and i disconnect with it so if i suddenly dissappeared pls wait like 30 seconds or smth**

 <!--
 **srsly-melvin/srsly-melvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.